delta/timeline/README.md

 Status
 ======
-  * Yet to be completed
+  * Yet to be completed.

 Timeline
 ========
   * Year based(normal and academic).